We got it.

 How This Filters Your Inquiries

-When your website leads with tolerance specs, material expertise, documentation capability, and delivery reliability, something changes in your inquiry mix.
+When your website leads with tolerance specs, material expertise, documentation capability, and delivery reliability, I see something change in the inquiry mix.

 The "how much for 500 widgets" emails decrease.
 The emails with drawings attached, tolerance callouts highlighted, and questions about your quality system increase.